swiftlang/swift/docs/proposals/ArrayBridge.rst

 Float's, and other struct types [#boundscheck]_.

-To implement this, we'll need to implement a new generic builtin, something along the lines of "Builtin.isObjCType<T>()", which returns an Builtin.Int1 value.
+To implement this, we'll need to implement a new generic builtin, something along the lines of "Builtin.couldBeObjCType<T>()", which returns an Builtin.Int1 value.
 SILCombine and IRGen should eagerly fold this to "0" iff T is known to be a protocol other than AnyObject, if it is known to be a non-@objc class, or if it is known to be any struct, enum or tuple.
 Otherwise, the builtin is left